oVirt/ovirt-site/source/release/3.4.0/index.html.md

  - vdsm: fix RTC offset
  - sanlock not configured with no error which fails vdsm service start and fails host installation
  - Command PollVDS execution failed
- -vm's status is changed to pause for a short moment during volume refresh (after an extend)
+ - vm's status is changed to pause for a short moment during volume refresh (after an extend)
  - vdsmd not starting on first run since vdsm logs are not included in rpm
- - netconfig: set ETHTOOL_OPTS when a NIC goes up iscsid daemon not started when vdsm starts and iscsi storage not available Not able to add a node to 3.4 Cluster in Ovirt 3.4 engine Gluster brick sync does not work when host has multiple interfaces vdsm-tool configure outputs misleading error messages although it ends successfully
+ - netconfig: set ETHTOOL_OPTS when a NIC goes up
+ - iscsid daemon not started when vdsm starts and iscsi storage not available
+ - Not able to add a node to 3.4 Cluster in Ovirt 3.4 engine
+ - Gluster brick sync does not work when host has multiple interfaces
+ - vdsm-tool configure outputs misleading error messages although it ends successfully
- Cloud-Init: generated config-drive CD image is world-readable Default route is not set properly for management network if downstream/upstream engine and VDSM are mixed failed to add ovirtmgmt bridge when the host has static ip yum transaction on rhel7: reading information on service vdsmd: No such file or directory vdsm-hook-nestedvt uses kvm_intel-only syntax
+ - Cloud-Init: generated config-drive CD image is world-readable
+ - Default route is not set properly for management network if downstream/upstream engine and VDSM are mixed
+ - failed to add ovirtmgmt bridge when the host has static ip
+ - yum transaction on rhel7: reading information on service vdsmd: No such file or directory
+ - vdsm-hook-nestedvt uses kvm_intel-only syntax
- [RFE] Prevent RHEV from requiring hwaddr lines within ifcfg files Can't activate a host due to /etc/sudoer configuration Resource lock split brain causes VM to get paused after migration vdsm-tool configure fails stopping service before_device_migrate_source not being called
+ - [RFE] Prevent RHEV from requiring hwaddr lines within ifcfg files
+ - Can't activate a host due to /etc/sudoer configuration
+ - Resource lock split brain causes VM to get paused after migration
+ - vdsm-tool configure fails stopping service
+ - before_device_migrate_source not being called
- [vdsm] getStorageDomainInfo fails due to key 'info' missing from poolInfo for master domain VDSM - hooks - after_update_device_fail hook fails
+ - [vdsm] getStorageDomainInfo fails due to key 'info' missing from poolInfo for master domain
+ - VDSM - hooks - after_update_device_fail hook fails
-Cloud-Init: meta_data.json and user_data files on config-drive are world-readable stray libvirt networks make vdsm fail to recognize management network on native interface with "Network defined withoutdevices" error of setupNetworks
+ - Cloud-Init: meta_data.json and user_data files on config-drive are world-readable
+ - stray libvirt networks make vdsm fail to recognize management network on native interface with "Network defined withoutdevices" error of setupNetworks
- Paused VM not unpaused when vdsm is starting and storage domain is valid Malformed libvirt XML is causing Storage Live Migration failure.
+ - Paused VM not unpaused when vdsm is starting and storage domain is valid
+ - Malformed libvirt XML is causing Storage Live Migration failure.
- New VMs use display network ports outside of documented 5634 to 6166 range vdsClient should provide more debug info- in case of malformed XML response
+ - New VMs use display network ports outside of documented 5634 to 6166 range
+ - vdsClient should provide more debug info- in case of malformed XML response

 ### ovirt-node-plugin-vdsm